IT management

 It’s clear that IT managers and professionals within the information technology management field need to have subject matter expertise on all things tech, but they should also have a solid understanding of what goes into business operations.
 It’s up to them to ensure that the business and its employees are using technology in a way that supports all aspects of the company and its goals.

-At the end of the day, the IT leaders at your business will be the problem solver as your business implements new technologies and systems within its network.
+At the end of the day, the IT leaders at your business will be the problem solvers as your business implements new technologies and systems within its network.

 Overseeing current IT projects and operations will always be part of IT management.
 However, Chief Information Officers (CIOs) or Chief Technology Officers (CTOs) in the modern office will need to know how to use technology in new and innovative ways to ensure their company can keep up with rapid growth and change.